SUrvival Control Chart EStimation Software in R: the success package: The R package success

 Similarly, when both an increase and decrease of the failure rate are of interest the argument \code{twosided = TRUE} can be used.
-This produces a two-sided BK-CUSUM (see right side of Figure \ref{fig:lowtwoBK}).
+This produces a two-sided BK-CUSUM (see Figure \ref{fig:bkupperlower} B).
 For the lower-sided BK-CUSUM the control limit must be determined separately.